hackerschoice/thc-tesla-powerwall2-hack/README.md

 ![disable-encoding](images/disable-encoding.png)

 Part 4:
 In Mozilla open the Network Monitor by pressing ‘Cmd+Opt+E’ (Windows: Ctrl+Shift+E).
+That's all it takes these days.
 This will allow us to inspect every request to the PW UI and read the response.

 ![network-console](images/network-console.png)